 Work Sharing Program(Federal): Work sharing allows employees to split available working hours amongst each other during times of reduced work availability.
 The maximum duration of Work-Sharing agreements under the program has been increased to 76 weeks across Canada for businesses affected by COVID-19, as well as for businesses in the forestry, steel, and aluminum sectors.
 For more EKB discussion on the Work Sharing Program, see our recent article.
 Status: In effect.

 Emergency Benefit for Workers (BC): The BC provincial government will provide a one-time $1,000 tax-free payment to British Columbia residents who receive federal EI or support through the Canada Emergency Response Benefit.
-Status: Expected to be available May, 2020.
+You can apply through the BC Government website.
+Status: In effect.

 Climate Action Tax Credit Top-up (BC): Payments to eligible individuals and families under the B.C.
 Climate Action Tax Credit will be topped-up to provide eligible families of four with up to $564 and eligible individuals with up to $218.
 Status: Available July, 2020.

-Rent Support, Freeze, and Eviction Ban: The BC provincial government will provide up to $500 per month for four months to renters who are struggling to maintain housing during the pandemic.
+Rent Support, Freeze, and Eviction Ban (BC): The BC provincial government will provide up to $500 per month for four months to renters who are struggling to maintain housing during the pandemic.
 Additionally, evictions for all but extreme safety-related cases are banned, as are rent increases.
-Status: In effect, but rental rebate payments may not begin to arrive until later in April, 2020.
+You can apply for the rent supplement through the BC Housing website.
+Status: In effect.

 Tax and Loan Relief